a-nady/streamsearch/README.md

 {
   user: // a reference to a User object
   name: "Nostalgic Movies",
-  items: [
+  movies: [{
-    { title: "The Lion King", streaming_service: "Disney+", date_released: 1994, description: "Lion prince Simba and his father are targeted by his bitter uncle, who wants to ascend the throne himself."}, ],
+    { title: "The Lion King", type: "Movie", services: "Disney Plus", year_released: 1994, description: "Simba idolizes his father, King Mufasa, and takes to heart his own royal destiny.
+But not everyone in the kingdom celebrates the new cub's arrival.
+Scar, Mufasa's brother—and former heir to the throne—has plans of his own."}, ],
   createdAt: // timestamp
 }